arupa444/FastAPI-Journal-Automation-with-Generative-And-AI-Compound-AI-System/README.md

 ```

 ### 4️⃣ Install Software and font
-Download and Install MikTex software and Archivo Narrow font from google font and install it in your device
+1. Download and Install MikTex software
+2. Download and Install Archivo Narrow font from google font

 ## 🔑 Configuration